Coronavirus (COVID-19) Information

 Q: I have a class that will meet in-person.
 What safety precautions are in place and what do I need to know before coming to campus?

-A: The majority of fall 2020 and spring 2021 courses will be taught online.
-However, there are some face-to-face courses during the fall semester and new safety measures are in place for those classes.
+A: The majority of spring and summer 2021 courses will be taught online.
+However, there are some face-to-face courses during the spring semester and new safety measures are in place for those classes.
 Students enrolled in those classes have directly received this information from the college and have received instructions from their instructor.
 Classroom safety plans for face-to-face courses were proposed by faculty and carefully reviewed and analyzed by the respective deans, vice president of instruction and college president in accordance with state requirements and Orange County Health Care Agency guidelines.
 This link provides more details regarding safer return to campus instructions for students.

 Q: How can I access student support services?

 A: All services have transition remotely.
-Please visit the Remote Student Services website for more information.
+Please visit the Student Services Resources website for more information.

 Q: Where can I find information on Canvas and how to take online/remote classes?